Allied Air Flight 111

 Allied Air Flight 111 was a cargo flight operated by Lagos-based cargo airliner Allied Air, flying from Lagos, Nigeria to Accra, Ghana.
 The flight was operated with a Boeing 727 cargo aircraft.
-On 2 June 2012, the aircraft crashed on landing at Kotoka International Airport, killing ten people on the ground.
+On 2 June 2012, the aircraft crashed on landing at Kotoka International Airport, killing twelve people on the ground.

-The aircraft overran the runway, broke through the airport perimeter fence, and struck a minibus on a roadway.
-All four crew members on the plane survived, but all 10 aboard the minibus were killed.
+The aircraft overran the runway, broke through the airport perimeter fence, and struck a minibus and bicycle on a roadway.
+All four crew members on the plane survived, but all 10 aboard the minibus, a cyclist and a passenger of a taxi were killed.
 It was the second deadliest accident in Ghanaian aviation history.